ceejbot/economics-of-package-management/slides.md

 # [fit] centralization has been the __trend__

 ^ Centralization has been a trend for the Internet.
 Blogs, for example, were once something people hosted on their own.
-It's moved to centralized hosting platforms that stick around for a while, like MySpace, Livejournal, and Posterous.
+It's moved to centralized hosting platforms that stick around for a while, like MySpace, Posterous, and LiveJournal.
 Okay, like Tumblr and Medium.
-Social media centralized itself.
+Social media centralized itself on Twitter and Facebook.
 Open source has centralized on Github.

+^ So npm is a centralized registry for all the node packages there are, and this is great, except that in 2013, as node started taking off, it started not to be so great.
+Why?

 ---

 # [fit] centralization of __costs__

-^ So npm is a centralized registry for all the node packages there are, and this is great, except that in 2013, as node started taking off, it started not to be so great.
-The downside of centralization is that _costs_ are centralized too.
+^ The downside of centralization is that _costs_ are centralized too.
 The downside of npm's registry is that all that use centered on a single database with an app embedded in it.

 ---